Sesenieli Donu

 Sesenieli Donu (born 3 March 1996) is a Fijian rugby sevens player.
-She competed in the women's tournament at the 2020 Summer Olympics.
+She competed in the 2020 and 2024 Summer Olympics.

-Biography
+Personal life

 Donu is from Vatukarasa Village in the Nadroga Navosa Province.

+Rugby career

+Donu competed for Fiji in the women's tournament at the 2020 Summer Olympics.

 She was part of the Fijiana sevens team that won the silver medal at the 2022 Commonwealth Games in Birmingham.
-She also competed at the Rugby World Cup Sevens in Cape Town.
-In September she made her fifteens debut in a warm up match against Canada.
-She was also named in the Fijiana squad for the 2021 Rugby World Cup.
+She later competed at the 2022 Rugby World Cup Sevens in Cape Town.

+In September 2022, she made her fifteens debut in a warm up match against Canada.
+She was later named in the Fijiana squad for the delayed 2021 Rugby World Cup.

+She competed for Fiji at the 2024 Summer Olympics in Paris.